 By the mid-2010s, Alex Putici had achieved what many would call success.
-After climbing the corporate ladder from the bottom and then growing the security company he founded into a national concern, he was a leading figure in Canada’s security industry.
+After starting out selling security systems door-to-door throughout the US & Canada and then growing the security company he co-founded across most of the country, he seemed to have “figured it out”.
 Then he gave it all up to start over again.

 Putici recently sat down with ATB Entrepreneur Strategist Dustin Paisley to talk about why he left the security industry, how he started Work Nicer Coworking with no capital to speak of, and more.
 Here are some excerpts from their conversation.